MizioAnd/store-product-service/README.md

 # store-product-service
 This project is a RESTful Web service API with spring boot and spring MVC.
+The project uses java 11 with the spring framework many of the annotations that comes with it.

 Spring initalizr was used partly to create Maven build system using the VS code plugin.